lc37819/PyTorch-CNN-Image-Classification/README.md

 ## Saving the Model

-To save the trained model, use the following code snippet in your Jupyter notebook:
+To save the trained model, use the following code in your Jupyter notebook:

 ```python
 PATH = './cifar_net.pth'